haplo-org/haplo-safe-view-templates/README.md

 A experimental web templating language, with the goal of making it almost impossible to write templates with XSS and other common security issues.

+It achieves this through parsing and understanding the structure of HTML, so it knows the context within which inserted values are output.
+The language is designed to look like HTML with C-style control flow, so it looks familiar to developers.

 Licensed under the MPLv2, but with a temporary additional clause to request you don't use it in production until it's done.

 ## Introduction